 In light of this, we have put together a number of initiatives to assist you and your clients, with current HCi policies, where we can.
 These include:

-These initiatives take immediate effect and will will apply to all existing policyholders up until 30 September 2020.
+These initiatives take immediate effect and will apply to all existing policyholders up until 31 December 2020.
 We will continue to review developments in the coming months and may announce an extension to these offers or further changes as needed.